What is “Communication”?

 A: The majority of Communication majors get jobs in business and industry.
 Careers in business include: sales representative, executive manager, personnel manager, public information officer, industrial and labor relations representative, negotiator, director of corporate communication, customer service representative, newsletter editor, communication trainer, human resources manager, mediator, and buyer.
 Communication majors also go into advertising, public relations, education, government/politics, health careers, international relations and negotiations, law, social and human services, and technology industries.

-Please see the following links for more information on what you can do with a major in Communication:
+Please see the following link for more information on what you can do with a major in Communication:

 For more information on careers in communication email the Undergraduate Director of Communication, Leslie Harris (firstname.lastname@example.org), and request a copy of “Pathways to Careers in Communication.”